ia-toki/tcframe/docs/tutorials/tutorial_2.rst

         }
     }

-Now, let us move on to the creating test cases itself.
+Now, let us move on to the creation test cases itself.
 The actual test cases for a problem involving test groups are challenging.
-The first step is to draw the venn diagram of the subtasks.
+The first step is to draw the Venn diagram of the subtasks.

 The properties of the subtasks of the above problem are :

-1. All testcases inside subtask 1 and subtask 2 are also inside subtask 3, and subtask 3 have more testcases that is neither in subtask 1 nor subtask 2.
+1. All test cases in subtask 1 and subtask 2 are also in subtask 3, and subtask 3 contains some other test cases that are neither in subtask 1 nor subtask 2.

-2. Some testcases are inside both subtask 1 and subtask 2, and there are also testcases that is in subtask 1 but not in subtask 2, and there are also testcases that is in subtask 2 but not in subtask 2.
+2. Some test cases are in both subtask 1 and subtask 2, and there are also test cases that is in subtask 1 but not in subtask 2, and there are also test cases that are in subtask 2 but not in subtask 2.

 Therefore, the Venn diagram looks like this

 .. image:: tutorial_2-venn_diagram.png

 We need to define a test group for each of the region in the Venn diagram.
-Therefore, we will have four testgroups.
+Therefore, we will have four test groups.
 Let us number it from 1 to 4 in the same order as the diagram above.
-Therefore, each testgroups will have the following constraints in addition to the global constraints:
+Therefore, each test groups will have the following constraints in addition to the global constraints:

 1. M ≤ 20 and all W are equal
 2. M ≤ 20 and not all W are equal
 3. M > 20 and all W are equal
 4. M > 20 and not all W are equal

-Therefore, the test cases for the first test group looks something like this
+For example, the test cases for the first test group can be something like this

 .. sourcecode:: cpp